Veirs Mill Road Line: 2000s

+2010-2015

-When the Paul S. Sarbanes Transit Center at Silver Spring station opened, routes Q1, Q2, and Q4 were rerouted from its bus stop along Wayne Avenue to Bus Bay 218 at the transit center on the second level sharing the bay with route J5.
+When the Paul S. Sarbanes Transit Center at the Silver Spring Metro station opened, routes Q1, Q2, and Q4 were rerouted from their bus stop along Wayne Avenue to Bus Bay 218 at the transit center on the second level sharing the bay with route J5.

-In 2015, WMATA proposed to simplify the Viers Mill Road Line.
-WMATA proposed terminate the line at Wheaton station when Metrorail is open and coordinate all routes into two routes.
+In 2015, WMATA proposed to simplify the Veirs Mill Road Line.
+WMATA proposed to terminate the line at Wheaton Metro station when Metrorail is open and coordinate all routes into two routes.
 The line will still operate to Silver Spring station only during the early mornings and late nights when Metrorail isn't operating.
 This will help buses to arrive on time by having them avoid the heavy traffic near the Capital Beltway and simplify the bus service by reducing the number of routes from five to two according to WMATA.
 Alternative service would be provided by routes Y2, Y7, and Y8.

-WMATA also proposed to implement a new limited stop MetroExtra route Q9 between Wheaton station and Rockville station during the weekdays to help relieve crowding.
+WMATA also proposed to implement a new limited stop MetroExtra route Q9 between Wheaton and Rockville Metro stations during the weekdays to help relieve crowding.